SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Non-volatile-Data-Storage/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 ### 4.3.1 Read the Manufacturing Token MFG_STRING

-This part will involve reading the manufacturing Token `MFG_STRING` which hold the manufacturing string programmed by the manufacture during production.Navigate to the function `void emberAfMainInitCallback(void)` of the `app.c`, and read the manufacturing Token MFG_STRING with the API `sl_token_get_manufacturing_data()`.
+This part will involve reading the manufacturing Token `MFG_STRING` which holds the manufacturing string programmed by the manufacture during production.
+Navigate to the function `void emberAfMainInitCallback(void)` of the `app.c`, and read the manufacturing Token MFG_STRING with the API `sl_token_get_manufacturing_data()`.

 ```
 // Non-volatile Data Storage: Step 4